-It should be specified that in cases in which the Japanese side has primary jurisdiction, suspects who are members of the U.S. Armed Forces or the civilian component may be taken into custody or questioned without hindrance.
+It should be specified that in cases in which the Japanese authorities have primary jurisdiction, the Japanese side can unconditionally take into custody or question an accused member of the U.S. Armed Forces or the civilian component.

 It should be specified that military personnel and others are required to take out voluntary (bodily injury liability) insurance on their privately owned cars.